bartvanhoey/DomainDrivenDesignWorkshop/exercises/exercise-001-add-a-comment-to-an-issue.md

 An aggregate should maintain its self **integrity** and **validity** by implementing domain rules and constraints.
 That means, unlike the DTOs, Entities have **methods to implement some business logic**.
 Actually, we should try to implement business rules in the entities wherever possible.

+To achieve this, add a AddCommentAsync method to the Issue class.

 1. Add a **CreateCommentAsync** method to interface **IIssueAppService** in the **Issues** folder of the  **Application.Contracts** project

     ```csharp